 Backup generators can provide savings on electricity bills by "peak shaving" the KW demand charge.
-Changing traditional transfer switches to switchgear with with generator synchronizing controls, the same generator can provide both peak shaving in addition to emergency backup power.
+Changing traditional transfer switches to switchgear with generator synchronizing controls, the same generator can provide both peak shaving in addition to emergency backup power.

-Lowering the "peak" electrical use in the winter with minimal generator operation can reduce the electricity "demand" charge that is applied to your bill all year.
+Lowering the "peak" electrical use in the winter with minimal generator operation can reduce the electricity demand charge that is applied to the electricity bill every month.

 The generator will connect and disconnect without any disruption to the electrical supply voltage.